Installation Guide

 sudo adduser --disabled-password --gecos "" kairntech

-Is it highly advised to create specific folders, for the deployment of the platform:
+Is it highly advised to create a specific folder, for the deployment of the platform:

 sudo mkdir -p /opt/sherpa